Tuqaq: Biography

 Mirkhvand quotes from the Maliknamah in the fullest extent: Tuqaq was the Chief Counsel of "the King (Yabghu) of Khazars".
 He carried the sobriquet Temuryaligh (lit.
-Iron Bow), and was the father of Seljuq.
+Iron Bow) and was the father of Seljuq.
 Tuqaq gained repute among the local nobility, mostly composed of Turks, after objecting to the Yabghu's decision to raid other innocent Turk tribes; even after assaulting the Yabghu with a mace and toppling him from his horse in the course of his dissent, he escaped from being punished since the nobles did not consent to have him killed.
 Tuqaq and the Yabghu buried their differences soon; he would die, years later, while accompanying the Yabghu in a military mission.

 Hebraeus name-drops Tuqaq as Seljuq's father; he is simply noted to have been an excellent warrior in service of the Khakans of Khazar. al-Adim notes Beg to have held Tuqaq as the father of Seljuq, and a noble of the Khajar Turks.
 Accounts by Ibn Husayni as well as al-Athir not only mention Tuqaq as Seljuq's father but also describe the conflict, though altering key details.
 In their account, Amir Tuqaq had objected to the Yabghu of Turks raiding Islamic lands.
 Also, after the faceoff, the court nobles played no significant role and did not come in the aid of Tuqaq.
 It is likely that both Husayni and al-Athir were sourcing from a variant edition of the Maliknamah, that was perhaps circulated by the Seljuqs themselves, to embed themselves within a framework of Islamic piety.

 Legacy

-After his death, Seljuq became a subasy before breaking away to form a polity of his own.
+After his death, Seljuq became a subashy before breaking away to form a polity of his own.